-Plan Description - The School District contributes to the School Employees Retirement System (SERS), a cost-sharing multiple employer pension plan.
-SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
-Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
+Plan Description - The School District participates in the School Employees Retirement System (SERS), a cost-sharing multiple employer pension plan.
+SERS provides retirement, disability and survivor benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
+Authority to establish and amend benefits is provided the Ohio Revised Code Chapter 3309.
 SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3746.
+That report can be obtained by visiting the SERS website at www.ohsers.org under Employers/Audit Resources.

-Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute at an actuarially determined rate.
-The current School District rate is 14 percent of annual covered payroll.
-A portion of the School District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2011, 11.77 percent of annual covered salary was the portion used to fund pension obligations.
-The contribution requirements of plan members and employers are established and may be amended by the SERS' Retirement Board up to a statutory maximum amount of 10 percent for plan members and 14 percent for employers.
-Chapter 3309 of the Ohio Revised Code provides statutory authority for member and employer contributions.
-The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2011, 2010, and 2009 were \$263,710, \$363,384, and \$233,353 respectively; 100 percent has been contributed for fiscal year 2011, 58.3 percent for fiscal year 2010 and 100 percent for fiscal year 2009.
+Funding Policy - Plan members are required to contribute 10 percent of their annual covered salary and the School District is required to contribute 14 percent of annual covered payroll.
+The contribution requirements of plan members and employers are established and may be amended by SERS' Retirement Board up to statutory maximum amounts of 10 percent for plan members and 14 percent for employers.
+The Retirement Board, acting with the advice of the actuary, allocated the employer contribution rate among four of the System's funds (Pension Trust Fund, Death Benefit Fund, Medicare B Fund, and Health Care Fund).
+For the fiscal year ended June 30, 2012, the allocation to pension and death benefits was 12.7 percent.
+The remaining 1.30 percent of the 14 percent employer contribution rate is allocated to the Medicare B and Health Care Funds.
+The School District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2012, 2011, and 2010 were \$259,931, \$263,710, and \$363,384 respectively; 100 percent has been contributed for fiscal years 2012, 2011, and 67 percent has been contributed for fiscal year 2010, with the balance being reported as an intergovernmental payable.